 £82,000 awarded to 67 year old who suffered a foot injury in a road accident

-Following the accident the Claimant's lifestyle was significantly affected.
-Lliability for the accident was accepted by the Defendant.
+Following the accident the claimant's lifestyle was significantly affected.
+Liability for the accident was accepted by the defendant.

 Injuries and Progression